 My goal here is to offer a solid method for cooking a crown roast of lamb, with the highest priority being that we don't risk ruining the meat.
 That objective forced me to make some fundamental decisions about how I was going to cook and serve it, and the first is whether or not to stuff it before roasting.

-That doesn't mean it's not possible to cook a stuffed crown roast successfully, it just adds a variable that increases the chance of things going wrong.
-It's just like a turkey: yes, you can stuff it, but if your goal is perfectly cooked meat, the easiest thing is to take that stuffing out of the equation by cooking it separately.
+That doesn't mean it's not possible to cook a stuffed crown roast successfully; it just adds a variable that increases the chance of things going wrong.
+It's exactly like a turkey: Yes, you can stuff it, but if your goal is perfectly cooked meat, the easiest thing is to take that stuffing out of the equation by cooking it separately.

 Cooking the Crown Roast

-Because of its shape, there are a limited number of ways to cook a crown roast.
-Sous vide—a method we've recommended for regular lamb racks—is pretty challenging due to the shape of a crown roast, and pan-roasting is basically impossible since the most critical surface on a crown roast—the fat-capped loin—is unable to come into contact with the pan.
+Because of its shape, there's a limited number of ways to cook a crown roast.
+Sous vide—a method we've recommended for regular lamb racks—is pretty challenging due to the shape of a crown roast.
+Pan-roasting is basically impossible, since the most critical surface on a crown roast—the fat-capped loin—is unable to come into contact with the pan.

 There are advantages and disadvantages to each.

-High-heat is significantly faster than the low-and-slow approach.
-At 450°F, it took 35 minutes for a three-and-a-half pound crown roast to reach about 130°F, which is about medium-rare.
+Using high heat is significantly faster than the low-and-slow approach.
+At 450°F (230°C), it took 35 minutes for a three-and-a-half-pound crown roast to reach about 130°F (54°C), which is about medium-rare.
 But high heat also gives you a smaller margin of error—forget it for even a few minutes, and you may have just gone past your desired level of doneness.

-The reverse sear's low-and-slow approach, on the other hand, takes a lot longer, but makes it harder to overcook the lamb, while giving more even results.
-It also creates a more even temperature gradient from the edge to the center of the roast (meaning your lamb ends up cooked more evenly.)
-In my tests, it took about one and a half hours for the meat to reach 115°F in a 200°F oven.
+The reverse sear's low-and-slow approach, on the other hand, takes a lot longer, but makes it harder to overcook the lamb, while yielding more even results.
+It also creates a more even temperature gradient from the edge to the center of the roast, meaning your lamb ends up cooked more evenly.
+In my tests, it took about one and a half hours for the meat to reach 115°F (46°C) in a 200°F (90°C) oven.
 This is my preferred method, assuming I have the time to do it.

 Once the roast is done, I rest it for about 15 minutes.
 In all of my tests, I didn't get enough drippings from the crown roast to make a pan sauce, so I recommend serving it with a mint-and-pistachio pesto instead.

 All told, it's incredibly simple to make, quite a sight to behold, and freaking delicious.
-The roast itself is easy to carve by slicing between each rib bone to break it down into beautiful chops that are not overcooked.
+The roast itself is easy to carve by slicing between the rib bones to break it down into beautiful chops that are not overcooked.

 Special thanks to Pat LaFrieda Meat Purveyors for donating the great lamb used for these recipe tests.